lucataco/banana-controlnet/README.md

 # 🍌 Banana Serverless

 This repo gives a framework to serve ML models in production using simple HTTP servers.
+ControlNet base on the blog post [Ultra fast ControlNet with 🧨 Diffusers](https://huggingface.co/blog/controlnet)

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**